GetCubed/turborepo-web-strapi/README.md

 # Web Strapi Monorepo Template

  > This repository is a ready-to-use template for building modern web applications with [Strapi](https://strapi.io/) and [Next.js](https://nextjs.org/).
-It provides a scalable monorepo structure using pnpm workspaces, shared configurations, and a seamless developer experience out of the box.
+It provides a scalable monorepo structure using Yarn workspaces, shared configurations, and a seamless developer experience out of the box.

 ---

 ## Features

-- **Monorepo setup** powered by pnpm workspaces for efficient dependency management
+ - **Monorepo setup** powered by Yarn workspaces for efficient dependency management
 - **Strapi backend** for flexible headless CMS and API
 - **Next.js web frontend** for building performant user interfaces
 - **Shared UI library** for reusable React components